NicoGithub758/practico1-JAVAEE/README.txt

 Why integration tests instead of the "maven-surefire-plugin" testrunner?
 The Arquillian test runner deploys the EAR file to the WildFly server and thus you have to build it yourself with the ShrinkWrap API.
-The goal "verify" (which triggers the maven-surefire-plugin) is executed later in the maven build lifecyle than the "test" goal so that the target artifacts ("demo2023-ejb.jar" and "demo2023-web.war") are already built.
+The goal "verify" (which triggers the maven-surefire-plugin) is executed later in the maven build lifecyle than the "test" goal so that the target artifacts ("Laboratorio-ejb.jar" and "Laboratorio-web.war") are already built.
 You can build the final EAR by including those files.
 The "maven-surefire-plugin" is executed before the JAR/WAR files are created, so those JAR/WAR files would have to be built in the "@Deployment" method, too.